GonzalezSanchez/GIS-Certificates/README.md

 In the future, I plan to add certificates for QGIS courses here as well.

-## Purpose

-This repository serves as a personal record of completed GIS courses and can also be shared as proof of training or skills.

 ---

 *Created and maintained by Álvaro González Sánchez*